 Prevention Is the Best Remedy

 When it comes to mould, prevention is the best remedy, but no matter how much you try, mould can be difficult to stop.
-Fortunately, advances in technology have allowed us to create several antimicrobial treatments designed to keep mold and mildew at bay.
+Fortunately, advances in technology have allowed us to create several antimicrobial treatments designed to keep mould and mildew at bay.
 The first antimicrobial treatments were developed for the healthcare industry to decrease healthcare-associated infections (HAIs) transmitted to patients while hospitalized.
-The treatments resist the growth of both mold and bacteria on mattresses, sheets, gowns, towels, curtains and other medical equipment.
+The treatments resist the growth of both mould and bacteria on mattresses, sheets, gowns, towels, curtains and other medical equipment.

 How Antimicrobial Treatments Work

 The specific mechanism through which antimicrobial treatments work is dependent upon the type of treatment.
 Several methods are available, and each works in a slightly different way.
 No matter what is being used, the process is very similar.
-Some fabrics are treated with a coating when the fibers are being spun, and others are treated after the fibers have been woven into a fabric.
+Some fabrics are treated with a coating when the fibres are being spun, and others are treated after the fibres have been woven into a fabric.
 In the case of man-made fabrics, such as nylon and polyester, the treatment can be completed either way.

 Some antimicrobial treatments use chemicals that are absorbed by the fabric and slowly leach through to the surface to kill bacteria and fungi before they have a chance to grow or multiply to dangerous levels.
 Other treatments rely on metallic compounds, polymers or polypeptides that create an inhospitable environment that is not conducive to growth.

 One method that has been found to maximize effectiveness while reducing or eliminating any adverse effects whilst introducing antimicrobial components to fabric, is to combine the compounds with a polyurethane (PU) coating.
-While polyester and nylon are resistant to water and mold without being treated, a PU coating provides additional protection from the elements while maintaining the fabric’s breathability.
+While polyester and nylon are resistant to water and mould without being treated, a PU coating provides additional protection from the elements while maintaining the fabric’s breathability.